Iran's non-oil exports recovering under Rouhani, business says

 By creating hope for a resolution of Iran's nuclear dispute, he has halted wild swings of the rial currency, which lost roughly half its value against the U.S. dollar in 2012.

-"The stabilizing of the dollar has helped a lot and decreased the risk of doing business.
-It's stabilized our prices," said Mohammad Ali Khoshbin, an executive at the Khoshbin Agro Group, which exports pistachios and raisins to North Africa and Europe.
+"The stabilising of the dollar has helped a lot and decreased the risk of doing business.
+It's stabilised our prices," said Mohammad Ali Khoshbin, an executive at the Khoshbin Agro Group, which exports pistachios and raisins to North Africa and Europe.

-With the risk of an immediate crisis over the nuclear program receding, foreign buyers of Iranian products also feel safer signing contracts.
+With the risk of an immediate crisis over the nuclear programme receding, foreign buyers of Iranian products also feel safer signing contracts.

 "Definitely, Europe has been in more contact with us" since Rouhani took office, Khoshbin said.